 You might not want to apologize because it’s easier to be angry and hold your relationship at a distance rather than open up to the emotional closeness and vulnerability that apologizing requires.
 Maybe you have built a wall of righteousness that makes you feel protected from others being able to hurt you.
 Walls of self-righteousness where you put on airs that you are never at fault are often build to hold back feelings of sadness and despair which you may feel will never end if you let your guard down.

 It’s helpful to remember that feelings of sadness, despair, loneliness, or any other uncomfortable emotion are just vibrations in the body.
 They cannot kill you.
 They can only make you feel uncomfortable, then they go away.
 All emotions; positive or negative are like waves that return and recede.
 Since these unpleasant emotions are vibrations of energy, they will increase if left to bottle up behind walls of self-defense.
 Apologizing is a release value to let out emotions that feel traumatic and damaging.
 Letting down your guard to apologize is incredibly therapeutic and healing on the other side of allowing negative emotions.
 The end result is a much deeper sense of intimacy and understanding than ever before.

-Remember that time you went though something difficult with someone; you feel bonded for life?
+Remember that time you went through something difficult with someone; you feel bonded for life?
 This is the essence of human tribal connection and what gives our lives purpose and meaning.
-Apologizing has the power to foster trust and a bonds far deeper than anything else you can do in your relationship.
+Apologizing has the power to foster trust and bonds far deeper than anything else you can do in your relationship.
 This is why making amends and apology are so important to healthy relationships.

 if you are the one who feels wronged